atom/flight-manual.atom.io/content/upgrading-to-1-0-apis/sections/upgrading-your-package.md

   window.removeEventListener 'focus', focusCallback
 ```

-===== Providing Events: Using the Emitter
+##### Providing Events: Using the `Emitter`

 You no longer need to require `emissary` to get an emitter.
 We now provide an `Emitter` class from `require 'atom'`.
 We have a specific pattern for use of the `Emitter`.
 Rather than mixing it in, we instantiate a member variable, and create explicit subscription methods.
-For more information see the https://atom.io/docs/api/latest/Emitter[`Emitter` docs].
+For more information see the [`Emitter` docs](https://atom.io/docs/api/latest/Emitter).

 ```coffee
 # New!